 July 11, 2008: The iPhone 3G goes on sale.
-Expectations for the smartphone sequel run high, and Apple delivers with the addition of GPS, 3G data and a higher-quality build.
+Expectations for the smartphone sequel run high, and Apple delivers with the addition of GPS, faster 3G data and a higher-quality build.

 To make things even better, Apple’s second smartphone runs on a new mobile operating system. iPhone OS 2 introduces a better Mail app, turn-by-turn navigation and a little something called the App Store.

 In terms of industrial design, the iPhone 3G made the somewhat un-Apple switch away from aluminum.
 The new smartphone replaced the flat aluminum back and plastic bottom of the first-gen iPhone with a curved plastic backing made from hard polycarbonate.
 The iPhone 3G arrived in two colors — black and white.

 Alongside the hardware upgrades, the iPhone 3G brought another clear advantage: its price.

 It retailed for $199, a massive 60% cheaper than the $499 starting price of the original iPhone.
 Apple previously slashed the price of the first-gen iPhone, but breaking the $200 price barrier made the iPhone 3G far more affordable.

 The supreme importance of the App Store

 Powering the iPhone 3G, the new iPhone OS 2 packed the single most important update to any iOS version to date.
 (The name switched from “iPhone OS 2” to “iOS” after the launch of the iPad in 2010.)

 Despite Apple CEO Steve Jobs’ initial reluctance to launch an online software marketplace, the App Store fundamentally transformed the iPhone.
-It turned the device from a locked-down platform into a something far more customizable and fun.
+It turned the device from a locked-down platform into something far more customizable and fun.

 Suddenly, every iPhone user could enjoy his or her own “killer app,” depending on what type of software proved most important to them.

 iPhone 3G launch: A big hit for Apple

 The iPhone 3G quickly became a smash hit for Apple.
 In its first weekend on sale, Apple sold 1 million devices.
 Admittedly, that’s a fraction of the number Cupertino sells during opening weekends today.
 For example, the iPhone 6s sold 13 million units in its first weekend.
 (Apple no longer releases those numbers for a variety of reasons.)